Google Pixel 3 release date, price, news and features

 Google Pixel 3 release date

-You can pre-order the phone from Thursday October 11 in the US, UK and Australia.
-You'll then be able to buy it - or if you've pre-ordered, you'll get your phone - on November 1.
+You can pre-order the phone now in the US, UK and Australia.
+You'll then be able to buy it - or if you've pre-ordered, you'll get your phone - on October 18 if you live in the US.

+Those in other markets - including the UK and Australia - will have to wait until November 1.

 Google Pixel 3 price